Japan in February: Weather, Festivals, and Travel Tips

 From winter sports to festivals and hot springs, there’s something for everyone to enjoy.

-Japan has four distinct seasons with some top-notch things to do at this time of year.
+Japan has four distinct seasons with top-notch things to do at this time of year.

 One of the biggest draws of Japan in February is the opportunity to witness the stunning winter scenery.